joedono/House-of-Z/09-the-anguisa-problem/01a-makaria-party.md

 * Alfred Barakas - Human male.
 Patricia's husband.
 Extremely likely to get drunk and raucous during the party.
 * Dagnal Fireforge - Dwarven female.
 Owns an accomplished livestock and leatherworking business.
 Is mostly here for the wine and food, but will not get drunk. *Dagnal is an accomplished archer*
 * Eldon and Faldren - Male Halfling brothers.
 Eldon was imprisoned with the party during the prologue.
 The two of them have conned their way into upper class society on forged art.
 One or two of their pieces adorn the hall in the Makaria estate. *Eldon will enter the archery contest, but attempt to win through trickery and sabotage*
 * Arjhan Daardendrian - Male Dragonborn.
 The absolutely highest of high-brow nobles.
-Comes from a long line of artificiers and researchers.
+Comes from a long line of artificers and researchers.
 Is only here because his wife made him come to "keep up relations". *Arjhan is an accomplished archer*

 Note: *Bel'krell is an accomplished archer*